TLabAltoh/Unity-SDF-UI-Toolkit/README.md

 ### Cu2Qu
 SDF Text Painter converts the cubic Bezier curve to a quadratic Bezier curve based on [this code](https://github.com/googlefonts/cu2qu).

-## TODO
-- [ ] Add gradient info to SDF texture
-- [ ] Improve the operation of the SDF Texture Painter

 ## Lisence
 This repository is MIT licensed.